dannygauntletai/justdothething/docs/backend_structure.md

 ## Introduction

-The backend of the Productivity App serves as the foundational system powering its AI-driven features, data management, and integration with the frontend.
+The backend of the Productivity App serves as the foundational system powering its data management, authentication, and integration with the frontend.
 It supports three distinct operational modes—Yell Mode, Yap Mode, and Flow Mode—while emphasizing an offline-first approach, user privacy, and scalability.
 This document provides a comprehensive overview of the backend’s architecture, components, and design decisions for developers and stakeholders.

 ## Backend Architecture

 The backend is developed using **Node.js** with **Express.js**, providing a lightweight yet robust framework for building RESTful APIs.
 It adopts a modular, layered architecture to separate concerns effectively:
 - **Controllers**: Manage incoming API requests and responses.
-- **Services**: Contain business logic, including AI processing and external API integrations.
+- **Services**: Contain business logic, including external API integrations.
 - **Repositories**: Handle all database interactions.

 This separation enhances maintainability, reusability, and scalability.
-The backend incorporates local AI models (e.g., **TensorFlow.js** for image classification) and connects to external services like **OpenAI’s Whisper** (speech-to-text), **ElevenLabs** (text-to-speech), and the **Twitter API** (tool suggestions) via dedicated service modules.
+The backend connects to external services like **OpenAI’s Whisper** (speech-to-text), **ElevenLabs** (text-to-speech), and the **Twitter API** (tool suggestions) via dedicated service modules.
 Designed for offline-first functionality, it ensures core features work without internet access, activating online enhancements only when connectivity is available.
 Robust error handling gracefully manages failures—like unavailable models or network issues—by falling back to defaults, ensuring a seamless user experience.

 ## Database Management